 If you’ve taken a moment to explore your Instagram discover page in the past year or so, chances are you’ve stumbled upon a few memes, an inspirational quote or two, and several paid promotional posts.
 These paid promotional posts are often from influencers and, while essentially advertisements, people are purposefully interacting with these influencers and the ads.
 So what gives?

-The experts of digital marketing Pittsburgh at Responsival are here to break down the ins and outs of influencer marketing, showing you how your brand can benefit from this enigma of a marketing tactic.
+The SEO experts at Responsival are here to break down the ins and outs of influencer marketing, showing you how your brand can benefit from this enigma of a marketing tactic.

-Social media influencers are digital thought leaders that use paid social media posts to promote brands’ products and services.
-Influencers are commonly used in industries like fashion, food, and entertainment, but span across all industries and the niche interests that these industries create.
+Social media influencers & bloggers are digital thought leaders that use paid social media posts to promote brands’ products and services.
+Influencers & bloggers are commonly used in industries like fashion, food, and entertainment, but span across all industries and the niche interests that these industries create.

 While seemingly omnipresent on Instagram, influencers exist across all social media platforms.
 While influencers were traditionally already-famous celebrities like Kim Kardashian and ex-reality stars, the past few years have brought rise to the micro-influencer.